 How To Make Your Own Baking Powder

-Unfortunately, if you don't have both baking soda and cream of tartar, you're going to have to go to the store.
+Unfortunately, if you don't have baking soda or cream of tartar, you're going to have to go to the store.
 While you're there, you might was well pick up all three items, just so you'll have them on hand.
 Just make sure you replace them every six months, or they'll lose their potency.

+Whatever you do, don't try to substitute baking soda for baking powder.
+It's won't work.
 Here's an article that discusses the difference between baking soda and baking powder.

-Note: The recipe that follows will make 1 tablespoon of baking powder.
+To make 1 tablespoon of baking powder:

 - Measure 1 teaspoon baking soda and 2 teaspoons cream of tartar into a bowl.